Long and short of it: There are two species of Pennsylvania owls: Bird Lore by Wayne N. Laubscher

 Long-eared owls (Asio otus) are listed as threatened in Pennsylvania.
 They are about 15 inches in length with a wingspan of about three feet.
 When perched, the long ear tufts (not ears) are noticeable.
 They resemble the much larger great horned owl but have vertical stripes on the belly, black coloring around the eyes and orange color on the face.
 In flight, dark “wrist patches” can be seen.
 They rarely vocalize but sometimes give short hoots.

-Their flight is low and bouncy over fields and open areas, often described as moth-like.
-Several can often be seen flying together, when they can be quite vocal making puppy dog-like barks.

-Their habitats are grassy fields, meadows, wetlands, reclaimed strip mines and even airports.
+Their habitats are grassy fields which are not mowed, meadows, wetlands, reclaimed strip mines and even airports.
 Short-eared owls nest on the ground in weeds or grasses.

-They are generally crepuscular (active primarily at dusk and dawn but sometimes during the day).
+They are generally crepuscular, that is, they are active primarily at dusk and dawn but sometimes during the day.
 They share the same habitat as northern harriers and interactions between the two species as daylight fades are quite entertaining.
 These owls also are migratory.
 In the fall and winter look for this species in these habitats.

 Both long-eared and short-eared owls are in serious declines for the same reasons.
 Loss of appropriate habitat due to to development, logging and increased intensive agricultural practices has been taking a significant toll on these fascinating birds.
 Vehicle collisions, poisonings from rodenticides and human disturbance have had a serious effect as well.